|

 example is not the fact that John

-and we are not killing people, or encouraging others to do so.
+and I am not killing people or encouraging others to do so.

 strongly-worded arguments that X is better than Y is logically